LBRYFoundation/lbry.org/docs/news/088-cryptoverse/index.md

 ---
 author: reilly-smith
-title: 'New Year, New Crypto'
+title: "New Year, New Crypto"
-date: '2017-01-05 00:03:00'
+date: "2017-01-05 00:03:00"
-cover: 'crypto.png'
+cover: "crypto.png"
 ---

 LBRY was only possible to build in the footsteps of the many cryptocurrencies, alt-coins and app-coins before it.
-And there were *a lot of footsteps.*
+And there were _a lot of footsteps._

 With crypto-trading and bitcoin volatility starting the year off at fever pitch, it's with pleasure we intro a pair of radically different yet equally enjoyable cryptocoin podcasts.

 ![Cryptoversity](/img/news/cryptoversity.png)

-*Cryptoversity* with Chris Coney is both a daily news podcast and a series of EduCrypto courses available at https://www.cryptoversity.com/courses/.
+_Cryptoversity_ with Chris Coney is both a daily news podcast and a series of EduCrypto courses available at https://www.cryptoversity.com/courses/.
 Keep yourself educated and informed on all things crypto.
 And then loosen up with some...

 ![The Trevon James Show](/img/news/trevon.png)